State Senator Adam G. Hinds

 He serves as the Senate chair of the Joint Committee of Revenue and the vice chair of the Senate Committee on Redistricting.
 He is a member of the powerful Senate Committee on Ways & Means as well as several other policy committees with jurisdiction over matters of importance throughout western Mass: Health Care Financing; Education, Tourism, Arts & Cultural Development and Senate Rules.

 Senator Hinds also serves as the Senate co-chair of the Rural Caucus, the Senate vice-chair of the Cultural Caucus and is an active member of the Gateway Cities, Regional Schools, Regional Transit Authority, Criminal Justice Reform, Clean Energy and Food Systems Caucuses.

 Senator Hinds was raised in Buckland and attended Mohawk Trail Regional High School, where his mother was a librarian and his Vietnam Veteran father was a school teacher.
 He attended Wesleyan University and then studied international law and negotiation at the Fletcher School of Law and Diplomacy at Tufts University.
 He is a Truman National Security Fellow.
-He is engaged to be married to Dr. Alicia J. Mirles Christoff, Assistant Professor of English at Amherst College in August 2019.
+He married Dr. Alicia J. Mirles Christoff, Assistant Professor of English at Amherst College on August 24, 2019.

 Senator Hinds is the founding director of the Pittsfield Community Connection, a program designed to proactively engage at-risk youth before exposure to and engagement in violence and crime.
 He, along with Pittsfield City officials, was successful in winning a grant that will bring up to $5 million to Pittsfield to move young men engaged in illegal activities towards education, jobs, and counseling.